- Title?

 - Key?

-If you teach physical science this is pretty critical, since students will be graphing often.
+If you teach physical science, this is pretty critical.

-Here is a round-up of resources you can use to practice graphing with students:
+Here is a round-up of graphing resources you can use with students:

 4. Smart Graphs: This digital activity has students read through a scenario and decide which is the best type of graph to represent events in the story.